amphp/amp/docs/event-loop-api.md

 ```

 As should be clear from the above example, signal watchers may be enabled, disabled and canceled like any other event.

+## Referencing Watchers

+Watchers can either be referenced or unreferenced.
+An unreferenced watcher doesn't keep the loop alive.
+All watchers are referenced by default.

+One example to use unreferenced watchers is when using signal watchers.
+Generally, if all watchers are gone and only the signal watcher still exists, you want to exit the loop as you're not actively waiting for that event to happen.

+### `Loop::reference()`

+Marks a watcher as referenced.
+Takes the `$watcherId` as first and only argument.

+### `Loop::unreference()`

+Marks a watcher as unreferenced.
+Takes the `$watcherId` as first and only argument.

 ## Event Loop Addenda